Grade of membership analysis for multi-layer ordinal categorical data: Experimental studies

 To assess the performance of all approaches in estimating $\Pi$, the \textbf{Relative $l_{1}$ error} defined as $\mathrm{min}_{\mathcal{P}\in\mathcal{X}}\frac{\|\hat{\Pi}-\Pi\mathcal{P}\|_{1}}{N}$ is used, where $\mathcal{X}$ collects all $K\times K$ permutation matrices.
 To measure their performances in estimating $\{\Theta_{l}\}^{L}_{l=1}$, we use the \textbf{Relative $l_{2}$ error}, defined as $\mathrm{min}_{\mathcal{P}\in\mathcal{X}}\frac{\|\sum_{l\in[L]}(\hat{\Theta}_{l}-\Theta_{l}\mathcal{P})\|_{F}}{\|\sum_{l\in[L]}\Theta_{l}\|_{F}}$.
 To evaluate the accuracy of all methods in estimating $K$, the \textbf{Accuracy rate} calculated by the proportion of times an approach accurately chooses the true $K$ by maximizing $Q$ is employed.
 The Relative $l_{1}$ error and Relative $l_{2}$ error metrics are such that smaller values are better, while the Accuracy rate metric is such that larger values are better.

 For all experiments, we set $J=\frac{N}{5}$ and $M=5$, so that $R_{l}\in\{0,1,2,3,4,5\}^{N\times \frac{N}{5}}$ for all $l\in[L]$.
 Let each latent class have $N_{0}$ pure subjects.
 For a mixed subject $i$, set $\Pi(i,k)=\frac{\mathrm{rand}(1)}{K-1}$ for $k\in[K-1]$ and $\Pi(i,K)=1-\sum_{k\in[K-1]}\Pi(i,k)$ when $K\geq2$, where $\mathrm{rand}(1)$ denotes a random value from $(0,1)$.
 For $j\in[J], k\in[K], l\in[L]$, set $B_{l}(j,k)=\mathrm{rand}(1)$.
 For all experiments, $N, K, \rho, N_{0}$, and $L$ are set independently.
 For each parameter setting, we report the averaged metric over the 50 repetitions.
 For all approaches, $K$ is given for estimating $\Pi$ and $\{\Theta_{l}\}^{L}_{l=1}$ while $K$ is not given and is estimated by maximizing the averaged fuzzy modularity value $Q$ for the task of determining $K$.
-Meanwhile, for each experiment, there are two cases: the sparse case and the dense case.
-In the sparse case, we let the sparsity parameter $\rho$ be small, while in the dense case, $\rho$ is large.
-The sparse case is characterized by numerous zeros in the generated data, which aligns multi-layer categorical data with binary responses or the scenario where many participants do not respond to all items in each test.
-Conversely, the dense case features only a few non-responses, corresponding to real-world situations where only a minority of participants have non-responses in multi-layer categorical data with polytomous responses.
+Meanwhile, for each experiment, there are two cases: the low-intensity case and the high-intensity case.
+In the low-intensity case, we let the response intensity parameter $\rho$ be small, while in the high-intensity case, $\rho$ is large.
+The low-intensity case is characterized by numerous zeros in the generated data, which aligns multi-layer categorical data with binary responses or the scenario where many participants have lowest responses to all items in each test.
+Conversely, the high-intensity case features only a few zeros, corresponding to real-world situations where only a minority of participants have lowest responses in multi-layer categorical data with polytomous responses.